Leachphey/Simple-arduino-projects/README_Phone.md

   </tr>

-# 3 | Analog giriş ile ledin şiddetini değitirme
+# 3 | Changing the intensity of the led with analog input

   <tr>
    <p align="center"> <img src="README/3.png" ></img>